achekh/neos-critical-github-io/Components/form-components/input.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 6
 ---
 # Input
+The input component allows users to enter data.
 ***
 Input component is a native component, so you should keep in mind relevant limits when using it.